 While I could write a weepy story on a carboard box flap like any of the sad sacks on wearethe99percent.tumblr.com -- I'm not in any "99 percent" because I don't believe in this silly and even sinister class warfare, as I recognize that the one percent pay 40 percent of the taxes, and leaders like Steve Jobs are in that one percent, and that's ok.

-I've marched against nuclear missles and the wars in Iraq and Afghanistan and Bosnia; against Big Pharma with Bad Karma; against the ayatollas in Iran and the tyrants in Uzbekistan so I don't have a problem with fighting injustice at home or abroad -- I just don't think The Man is responsible for every harm, and that learned helplessness and hysteria about The System is counterproductive.
+I've marched against nuclear missles and the wars in Iraq and Afghanistan and Bosnia; against Big Pharma with Bad Karma; against the ayatollas in Iran and the tyrants in Uzbekistan so I don't have a problem with fighting injustice at home or abroad -- I just don't think The Man is responsible for every harm, and that learned helplessness and hysteria and the increasingly contrived antagonism about The System is counterproductive.

 I like that quote from JFK, "Ask not what your country can do for you; ask what you can do for your country."

-I'm not in the Tea Party; I don't care for Sarah Palin or Glenn Beck at all -- they are shrill, ideologically hidebound and hateful -- like a lot of people I see on the left, too, like their opposite numbers, Jon Stewart and Glenn Greenwald on Salon.
+I'm not in the Tea Party; I don't care for Sarah Palin or Glenn Beck at all -- they are shrill, ideologically hidebound and hateful -- like a lot of people I see on the left, too, like their opposite numbers, Jon Stewart and Glenn Greenwald.

 Nat Hentoff of the Village Voice was someone I often agreed with -- it's too bad there aren't more people like him.

 As I've noted, my political grandparents include C.S.
 Lewis, E.P.
-Thompson, Andrei Sakharov, Ludmila Alexeyeva, Dorothy Day, Kathleen Norris -- I've also been very much influenced by Aryeh Neier, Victor Navasky and many more.
-My favourite political magazine is The New Republic.
+Thompson, Andrei Sakharov, Ludmila Alexeyeva, Dorothy Day, Kathleen Norris -- I've also been very much influenced by Aryeh Neier, Victor Navasky and many more but nowadays I find that the people who are standing up to tyranny of the sort I think we have to worry most about are writers like Eli Lake, Jamie Kirchick, and John Schindler.
+My favourite political magazine is no longer The New Republic especially under Chris Hughes of Silicon Valley; I guess I have to say my favourite magazine now is Twitter, because it enables me to pick out a lot of different good articles.

 I'm liberal, but not progressive.
 I find progressives often to be loathsome in their rigidity and hatred of other perspectives.
 I want debate; I want pluralism; I want protection of dissent and minority viewpoints -- and I find that often involves protecting dissent against a mainstream liberal status quo that believes itself to be in a minority it really is not in, given its great influence.
 Fox TV viewers amount to...two million people.
 I don't watch Fox TV.
 I don't even have a television.